Luc Piron

 Luc Piron (born 5 January 1952 Willebroek, Belgium) is a Belgian artist.
 He is a painter and printmaker.
 He is also a photographer and experiments with the possibilities of computer art.

 Art school

-Luc Piron studied art at the Academie voor Schone Kunsten in Mechelen and at the Royal Academy of Fine Arts (Antwerp) (Nationaal Hoger Instituut voor Schone Kunsten van Antwerpen).
+Luc Piron studied art at the Mechelen Royal Academy of Fine Arts and at the Antwerp Royal Academy of Fine Arts (Nationaal Hoger Instituut voor Schone Kunsten van Antwerpen).
 While in art school, the young artist received the “Prijs Singer-Frieden voor monumentale schilderkunst” in 1970 and the “prijs Pro Civitate Kleur, lijn, volume” in 1971.